Tuttotorna/llm-error-gate/README.md

 act as a semantic oracle

-use external knowledge as ground truth
+use external knowledge as final ground truth

 Its output is only a risk signal.